 How to reprogram a key fob

 Different cars have different ways to reprogram their key fobs.
 The process mentioned below is the simplest way to reprogram any remote in general.
-This guide works with most cars on the market, but sometimes you need to find information for your exact model of car.
+This guide works with most cars on the market, but sometimes you need to find information for your exact car model.
 You can find more specific information about your car’s remote from the owner’s manual.

 Total Time: 5 minutes